 How to listen to your child’s hearing aid:

-To perform a listening check you will need to use and ear bud or a stethoclip or a special ear mould from Australian Hearing.
+To perform a listening check you will need to use an ear bud or a stethoclip or a special ear mould from Hearing Australia.
 The more you listen to the hearing aids the better you will become at detecting any problems with sound quality.
 When listening to the aid using a normal voice level some parents count or recite a nursery rhyme.
 Listen to your own voice and take note of the sound quality when the hearing aid is working well.

 What to listen for:

-If a problem is identified during a listening check or you are not sure whether the hearing aid I working, bring it in or send it to your Australian Hearing centre and let them chick it for you.
+If a problem is identified during a listening check or you are not sure whether the hearing aid is working, bring it in or send it to your Hearing Australia centre and let them check it for you.

 Another way of checking that the hearing aid is working is to carry out a speech detection test.
 It involves you making some speech sounds (ahh, ee, or, oo, sh, sss, and mm) whilst standing behind your child.
 Your child needs to acknowledge or repeat the sound.
 How much the child hears when the aids are functioning properly will depend on the severity of their hearing loss.
 Check with your audiologist how many of these sounds your child should be able to hear.